 …And an introduction to radical ethnography.

-Particularly, I am putting forward with this book a specific kind of ethnography, a radical one, for exploring and describing the called “urban, public and open places” that we can find on those big agglomerations of things we use to call as cities.
+Mainly, I am putting forward with this work a specific kind of ethnography, a radical one, for exploring and describing the called “urban, public and open places” that we can find on those big agglomerations of things we use to call as cities.
 Why is this a radical one?
-Well, before answering this, I am aware that there is a tendency, that is latent in almost any single academic scenario, to believe that our proposals and, in general terms, our job are completely new and different to the rest of the other works done before.
-And because, of course, we worked hard on our pieces of research automatically we are doing something different per se, going to the avant-garde of the discipline, and it is in that point where we start to use fancy and provocative words for, in the end, naming the same old things.
+Well, before answering this, I am aware that there is a tendency, that is latent in almost any single academic scenario, to believe that our proposals and, in general terms, our job is entirely new and different to the rest of the other works done before.
+Moreover, because, of course, we worked hard on our pieces of research automatically we are doing something different per se, going to the avant-garde of the discipline, and it is in that point where we start to use fancy and provocative words for, in the end, naming the same old things.

 Translating and applying the “Columbus Syndrome” to this context, the one related to my aim of proposing a radical ethnography of the urban-public-open-places, I am neither reinventing the ethnographical process nor establishing a new study field.
 My intentions with this work are more modest: (1) proposing a different approach for understanding and describing the outside, and (2) decomposing Times Square, using this approach, into a set of open stories and symmetrical descriptions.
 I call radical ethnography to this approach that, inspired by the ideas mostly from ANT, Deleuze’s assemblage thinking, and Benjamin’s portraits are flattering and decomposing a non-stabilized place, as well as its interactions, into a set of non-finished products, through the elaboration of collective descriptions.